SICKAppSpaceCodingStarterKit/CSK_Module_MultiIOLinkSMI/README.md

 1. Create a new Read Message
 2. Rename it if necessary
 3. Select when you want to read data, periodically (period in ms) or on some CROWN event
-4. select process data you want to read from device
+4. Select process data you want to read from device
-5. select parameters you want to read from device
+5. Select parameters you want to read from device
 6. See result of reading the message.
 You can refresh the latest received payload or initiate reading from UI.
 ![plot](./docu/media/readData.png)